-Trust me, this will get out and you will find yourself facing an equally huge crisis in terms of employee morale.
+Trust me, this will get out, and you will face an equally huge crisis in terms of employee morale.

 Obviously, there are some things that you just can’t discuss with your employees, such as reasons a coworker was terminated.

-If your employees feel that you are being honest with them, you’ll end up with a happier, more loyal team.
+If your employees feel you are honest with them, you’ll have a happier, more loyal team.

 We sometimes start new ventures for what we think are great reasons.

-On the surface, both of these sound like great reasons, right?
+On the surface, both sound like great reasons, right?

 What happens if they’re not the truth, though?

-Purpose comes from from a powerful dose of self-honesty
+Purpose comes from a powerful dose of self-honesty

-You can find a great deal of freedom working for yourself, but make no mistake: it is work.
+You can find much freedom working for yourself, but make no mistake: it is work.

-Sure, you may be able to do it in your pajamas, depending on what you do, but you will still work hard.
+Sure, you may do it in your pajamas, depending on what you do, but you will still work hard.

-I have a freelancer friend who told me that he’s never worked harder for any company than he does working for himself.
+A freelancer friend told me he’s never worked harder for any company than he does working for himself.

 The key is being honest with yourself about your expectations

-If you know that you’ll work hard, but value that because all of your earnings go to you, then you’re being honest and will likely be successful, instead of unpleasantly surprised.
+If you know you’ll work hard, but value that because all your earnings go to you, you’re being honest and will probably be successful instead of being unpleasantly surprised.